Most Frequent Customer Service Inquiries

 There is a common trick called the "mercury ball water test."
 We recommend looking this up to get a better idea.

 Why is it important to get the temperature of the pan correct before adding food?

 Getting your pan’s temperature right is important for both the cooking and cleaning process.
-A pan the is too cold can cause the food to stick to it.
-A pan that is too hot will cause food to burn or oils to burn.
+A pan that is too cold can cause the food to stick to it.
+A pan that is too hot will cause food or oils to burn.